filbot/filbot.github.io/content/medical-scanner.md

 Working on small devices like this has its pros and cons.
 Printing smaller parts is quick, but fitting all the components inside such a tiny enclosure is a challenge.
 Fortunately, the recent trend of manufacturers providing accurate CAD models of their parts makes it much easier to plan everything in Fusion 360 before printing.

-I wasn’t the first to recreate the Stark Medical Scanner — there are a few models online — but those aim for screen-accurate replicas.
+I wasn’t the first to recreate the Stark Medical Scanner, there are a few models online, but those aim for screen-accurate replicas.
 I needed to design my case around the specific display, which was the main constraint.

 My process started with importing the 3D model of the Waveshare display into Fusion and also importing a screenshot of the movie prop and aligned the two so the openings on the face matched my screen as closely as possible.
 That defined the overall scale, and from there, I sketched out the rest of the body to match those proportions.